sigustin/CaptainSonar/README.md

 The point of this project was to **implement the game's logic** and **add several features** to it (a very simple Graphical User Interface was provided by the teaching assistant) and **create AI agents** that would be able to play the game efficiently.
 The different parts of the system were supposed to interact using **message-passing concurrency**.
 Two modes of execution exist: a sequential turn-by-turn mode and a concurrent simultaneous mode.

+This project was made in 2017 for the course LINGI1131 &ndash; Computer Languages Concepts.

 *Languages used:*
 - *Oz*
 - *bash (to automate the compilation and execution)*